Overview

 Mens Rea: The Mental Element

-- The defendant must intend or be reckless regarding the assault or battery.
+The defendant must have intended or been reckless as to the assault or battery.

-- It is not necessary for the defendant to foresee or intend the level of harm that actually occurs.
+It is not necessary for the defendant to foresee or intend the actual harm caused.

-This interpretation broadens the scope of the offence, allowing for conviction even where the resulting harm was unforeseen or unintended.
+This principle broadens the reach of s.47, allowing for convictions even when the resulting harm was neither intended nor foreseen by the defendant.

 2. Key Case Law and Practical Applications